ameknite/rust-ci-cd-template/README.md

       - It will use your current crate version as a baseline.
       - Run if you already update your crate version.
       - Useful for testing when you already run the workflow.

+The two boolean allow you to publish your crate to creates.io and overwrite your tag to add modifications to a release, respectively.

 ## Dependabot